corelevel/DatabaseArchiving/README.md

 # DatabaseArchiving
 PowerShell script can be used for data archiving and data purging.
-It's automatically creates table script for the destination database (if table not exists) and adding new columns to source.
-Supports resume after failure.
+It automatically creates a table script for the destination database (if the table not exists) and if a new column added to the source it adds that column to the destination.
+Also, the script supports resume after failure.

 Archiving and purging process performed by groups.
 Each group has a set of tables and settings, and each table has its own additional settings.

-For each group, we have the following settings:
+For each group following settings exists:
 * *Name* - unique group name
 * *SrcServerName* - source server name
 * *SrcDatabaseName* - source database name